 Yes - We do accept Walk-ins for Nail Trims although we suggest you call first to make sure a groomer will be in (you still need to show proof of vaccinations).

+Requiring vaccination records helps to ensure the health and safety of our staff and our furry guests.
 While there are not a lot of pets in the grooming area at any given time, it is a small area and we do have boarding guests using the grooming services.
-Requiring vaccinations helps protect all pets.
 For dogs, current rabies, distemper and yearly bordetella vaccines are required for grooming.
 The bordetella requirement is not as stringent as it is for boarding since there are fewer pets in the area and they aren't in as close contact.
 For cats, current rabies and distemper are required.

 A De-Shed is a special process that opens the pores of the skin so that any fur that may be getting ready to be shed will come out.
 It does NOT stop a dog from shedding (and in fact your pet may shed a LOT for 24 hours after the process) but it DOES cut down on the amount of fur shed.